 - A Road Safety Audit/Transport Assessment (dependent on the exact nature of proposals) should be carried out to identify the required local highway network improvements required. - A Ground Investigation Report will be required, including a contamination survey, due to various past activities on site. - The site lies in a Development Low Risk Coal Area.
 A coal mining risk assessment will therefore be required. - An Ecological Impact Assessment will be required in order to ascertain any potential mitigation, compensation and/or enhancement required. - An Assessment of the Significance of Impacts of Development on Historic Landscape (ASIDOHL) and a Desk Based Assessment would be required which sets out how archaeology on the site will be considered.
-CADW Cadw should also be consulted.
-(MIN3)
+Cadw should also be consulted.

-The site is projected to deliver 40 units over a 3 year period in the middle of the plan period
+The site is projected to deliver 40 units over a 3 year period in the middle of the plan period.

-No of units SW3.18 - Former St Peter and Paul Church, Abercanaid 13 This 0.3 hectare site is located off Chapel Street, Abercanaid.
-Full perm nission for 13 affordable units was granted in 2015 (P/14/0193), and the site was completed in 2017.
+No of units SW3.17 - Former St Peter and Paul Church, Abercanaid This 0.3 hectare site is located off Chanel Street Abercanaid Full perm ission for 13

+This 0.3 hectare site is located off Chapel Street, Abercanaid.
+Full permission for 13 affordable units was granted in 2015 (P/14/0193), and the site was completed in 2017.

-No of units SW3.19 - Twynyrodyn 150 120
+No of units SW3.18 - Twynyrodyn 120

 This 5.76 hectare site is located between the A4060 trunk road and the existing community of Twynyrodyn.
-The site is allocated for $\frac{150}{120}$ dwellings which reflects an approximate net developable area of $\frac{5}{4.2}$ hectares and is anticipated to bring forward affordable housing and other planning obligations in accordance with Policy SW9.
+The site is allocated for 120 dwellings which reflects an approximate net developable area of 4.2 hectares and is anticipated to bring forward affordable housing and other planning obligations in accordance with Policy SW9.
 The land was reclaimed as part of the East Merthyr Land Reclamation scheme in the late 1980s/early 1990s.